Humphrey School of Public Affairs

 The Hubert H. Humphrey School of Public Affairs is a public policy and planning school at the University of Minnesota, a public land-grant research university in the Twin Cities of Minneapolis and Saint Paul, Minnesota.
-It is named after Hubert H. Humphrey, former Vice President of the United States and presidential candidate.
+It is named after Hubert Humphrey, former Vice President of the United States and presidential candidate.
 The school is located on the West Bank of the University of Minnesota, which is also home to the University of Minnesota Law School and Carlson School of Management in Minneapolis.
 The Humphrey School is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).

 History

 The University of Minnesota's graduate program for public policy was founded on the East Bank campus in 1938 as the Public Administration Center.
 In 1968, it achieved autonomy as a graduate school within the university and became the School of Public Affairs.
 The School was replaced in 1977 with the founding of the Humphrey Institute of Public Affairs, named to honor former Vice President Hubert Humphrey for his contributions to improving the well-being of humanity.
 It was renamed the Humphrey School of Public Affairs in 2011 to better reflect its academic mission.